-1. Support legislative efforts to eliminate or reduce waste entering waterways (e.g., plastic bags, expanded polystyrene, etc.).

-2. Support legislation and funding that facilitates the cleanup of unlawful encampments and reduces or prevents homelessness.

-3. Support legislation that protects the environment through conservation and the preservation of natural resources, habitat, and improving the health of local watersheds.

-4. Support legislative efforts to address abandonment or derelict operation of vessels in navigable waterways and reservoirs.

-5. Support legislation and policies that address mercury contamination in local waterways.

-6. Support ecosystem restoration in the Delta.
+- 1. Support legislative efforts to eliminate or reduce waste entering waterways (e.g., plastic bags, expanded polystyrene, etc.). - 2.
+Support legislation and funding that facilitates the cleanup of unlawful encampments and reduces or prevents homelessness, and continue to explore potential avenues of collaboration with other public agencies and initiatives. - 3.
+Support legislation that protects the environment through conservation and the preservation of natural resources, habitat, and improving the health of local watersheds. - 4.
+Support legislative efforts to address abandonment or derelict operation of vessels in navigable waterways and reservoirs. - 5.
+Support legislation and policies that address mercury contamination in local waterways. - 6.
+Support ecosystem restoration in the Delta.